 9 Superior Tips For Resin Art Beginners

 Crafting with resin is growing in popularity.
 It’s a relatively simple art form, but there are many wonderful techniques that can enhance the process.
-As a beginner it may seem a bit complicated to get started.
+As a beginner, it may seem a bit complicated to get started.
 That’s why I am here to help!
 If you use these 9 superior tips for resin art beginners, you will be making beautiful resin art to keep or sell in no time!

-1. Figuring Out What Resin To Use
+1. Figuring Out What Resin To Use + All Supplies Needed

-Benefits to working with Epoxy Resin
+Benefits of working with Epoxy Resin

 • Longer Shelf Life